dotphiles/dotzsh/CONTRIB.md

 Once your feature is finished, type `git flow feature publish <featurename>`.
-This will copy the *feature branch* to your `origin` repository on GitHub and you will then be able to submit a pull request to have it merged into dotphiles own `develop` branch.
+This will copy the *feature branch* to your `origin` repository on GitHub and you will then be able to submit a pull request to have it merged into dotzsh's own `develop` branch.

 **Note: do not use `git flow feature finish <featurename>`!**